mendicant-original/s9-e3/README.md

   as an inspiration, but be sure to have some fresh ideas of your own.
 - You should be able to build modular gates that can be re-used in other circuits.
-- The way you handle input and output visualization is completely up to you, but it should be something easy to work with for someone who wants to explore circuitry but is not necessarily a programmer.
+- The way you handle input and output visualization is completely up to you
+- Your tool should be easy to work with for someone who wants to explore circuitry but is not necessarily a programmer.
 - It should be possible to assign inputs, evaluate the circuits, and then inspect their outputs.
 - Some sort of friendly debugging process and tools would be nice to have.